 Although reinsurance makes the assuming reinsurer liable to us to the extent of the risk ceded, we are not relieved of our primary liability to our insureds as the direct insurer.
-At December 31, 2021, reinsurance recoverables on unpaid losses from our three largest reinsurers was \$706.9 million in the aggregate and represented 52.4% of the total balance.
-Additionally, prepaid reinsurance premiums ceded to three reinsurers at December 31, 2021 was \$143.6 million in the aggregate, or 49.3% of the total balance of prepaid reinsurance premiums.
-In addition to reinsurance purchased to manage our ongoing business, we entered into a loss portfolio transfer reinsurance transaction on our legacy commercial auto lines business in our Excess & Surplus Lines segment (the "Commercial Auto LPT").
-At December 31, 2021, reinsurance recoverables on the Commercial Auto LPT were \$272.3 million (including \$256.5 million of unpaid recoverables and \$15.9 million of paid recoverables).
+At December 31, 2022, reinsurance recoverables on unpaid losses from our three largest reinsurers was \$717.1 million in the aggregate and represented 47.2% of the total balance.
+Additionally, prepaid reinsurance premiums ceded to three reinsurers at December 31, 2022 was \$119.7 million in the aggregate, or 43.7% of the total balance of prepaid reinsurance premiums.
+In addition to reinsurance purchased to manage our ongoing business, we have entered into two retroactive reinsurance transactions on legacy books of business: the first, a loss portfolio transfer reinsurance transaction on our legacy commercial auto lines business in our Excess & Surplus Lines segment (the "Commercial Auto LPT"), and the second, the Casualty Re LPT.
+At December 31, 2022, reinsurance recoverables on the Commercial Auto LPT were \$145.2 million (including \$132.0 million of unpaid recoverables and \$13.2 million of paid recoverables), and reinsurance recoverables on the Casualty Re LPT were \$244.7 million.

-At December 31, 2021, all of our material reinsurance recoverable amounts are from companies with A.M.
+At December 31, 2022, all of our material reinsurance recoverable amounts are from companies with A.M.
 Best ratings of "A-" (Excellent) or better, are collateralized by the reinsurer for our benefit through letters of credit or funds held in trust accounts, or represent recoverables from a state residual market for automobile insurance, but we cannot be sure that our reinsurers will pay all reinsurance claims on a timely basis or at all.
-For example, reinsurers may default in their financial obligations to us as the result of insolvency, lack of liquidity, operational failure, fraud, asserted defenses based on agreement wordings or the principle of utmost good faith, asserted deficiencies in the documentation of agreements or for other reasons.
-The failure of a reinsurer to pay us does not lessen our contractual obligations to insureds.
-If a reinsurer fails to pay the expected portion of a claim or claims, our net losses might increase substantially and materially adversely affect our financial condition.
+Similarly, in our fronting business, which we conduct through our Specialty Admitted Insurance segment, we are primarily liable to the insureds because we have issued the policies.
+While we customarily require a collateral trust arrangement to secure the obligations of the insurance entity for which we are fronting, we do not obtain collateral in every instance.
+See also "Item 1.
+Business - Business Segments - Specialty Admitted Insurance Segment - Fronting & Program Business."
+Reinsurers or fronting partners may default in their financial obligations to us as the result of insolvency, lack of liquidity, operational failure, fraud, asserted defenses based on agreement wordings or the principle of utmost good faith, asserted deficiencies in the documentation of agreements or for other reasons.
+The failure of a reinsurer or fronting partner to pay us does not lessen our contractual obligations to insureds.
+If a reinsurer or fronting partner fails to pay the expected portion of a claim or claims, our net losses might increase substantially and materially adversely affect our financial condition.
 Any disputes regarding reinsurance contracts, indemnification arrangements and related agreements could be time-consuming, costly and uncertain of success.

 Downgrades to the credit ratings of our reinsurance counterparties may result in the reduction of rating agency capital credit provided by those reinsurance contracts and could, therefore, result in a downgrade of our own credit ratings.
 In addition, under the reinsurance regulations, in many states where our U.S. insurance subsidiaries are domiciled, certain reinsurers are required to collateralize their obligations to us and to the extent they do not do so, our ability for regulators to recognize this reinsurance will be impaired.
-We evaluate each reinsurance claim based on the facts of the case, historical experience with the reinsurer on similar claims and existing case law and include any amounts deemed uncollectible from the reinsurer in our reserve for uncollectible reinsurance.
+We evaluate each reinsurance claim based on the facts of the case, historical experience with the reinsurer on similar claims and existing case law and include any amounts deemed uncollectible from the reinsurer in our allowance for credit losses on reinsurance balances.
 See also "Item 1.
-Business- Business Segments- Purchase of Reinsurance."
+Business - Business Segments - Purchase of Reinsurance."